jrmarble/cs506movie_rec/README.md

 ## Results

 ### Evaluations
 - Each random query features similarity scores that range from 0 to 1.
-Overall, the model struggles to reach similarity scores far above .41, and seems to peak at .42 (see example below for user 476).
+Overall, the model struggles to reach similarity scores far above .41, and seems to peak at .42 (see examples in /recommendations).

-  !(\csv(recommendations/user_476_recommendations.csv)())

 #### Similarity Matrix